 Strumming Harmonic Blocks • More training sounds.
 [Core location is Chords].

-Strumming D Major • A good starter chord - the "triangle" - to get your engine moving.
+Strumming D Major • Good starter chord - the "triangle" - to get your engine moving.
 [Core location is Chords].

 Shape Connect • This is Faulkner's fail-proof chord switching system.